 - Assists the CFT in crisis stabilization and transitional moves to and from higher levels of care.

 - Consistently address challenging behaviors proactively, respectfully, and by avoiding the use of aversive or deprivation intervention techniques in family-centered, strengths-based manners.

 - Must be able to work a flexible schedule based on the needs of the children and families, which may include evening or weekend hours when needed.

-- Bachelor’s degree in Behavioral Health related field or meet BHT qualifications required.
+- Bachelor’s degree in Behavioral Health related field required or meet BHT qualifications.

 - Experience working with children with behavioral needs and different diagnosis.